Presidential elections in Singapore

 During the election period, a candidate may not spend more than $600,000 or 30 cents for each person on the electoral register, whichever is greater.
 Candidates may publish election advertising on the Internet, and participate in scheduled television and radio broadcasts.
 Permits must be obtained to hold election meetings and display posters and banners.
 A number of acts are unlawful, including bribery, dissuading electors from voting, making false statements about candidates, treating and undue influence.
 It is also a criminal offence to publish election surveys, and exit polls on polling day before the polls have closed.
-Legal changes introduced in 2010 made the eve of polling day a "cooling-off day" – campaigning must not take place on that day or on polling day itself.
+Legal changes introduced in 2010 made the eve of polling day a "cooling-off day"—campaigning must not take place on that day or on polling day itself.

 The Elected President scheme

-The President of Singapore is the nation's head of state.
+The president of Singapore is the head of state of the Republic of Singapore.
 The President was originally indirectly elected by Parliament and had a largely ceremonial role.
 The Elected President scheme was instituted in 1991 through a constitutional amendment, which transformed the office of President into one directly elected by the people.
-The scheme conferred additional powers on the President that enabled him or her to act as a safeguard or "second key" over Singapore's rich financial reserves built up by the Government.
+The scheme conferred additional powers on the President that enabled them to act as a safeguard or "second key" over Singapore's rich financial reserves built up by the Government.
 Additionally, the President exercises a custodial role over the integrity of the public service with the power to veto public appointments and check against abuses of power by the government.

 In practice, however, the President's role remains mostly ceremonial.
 In most cases, the Constitution requires the President to exercise his or her powers on the advice of the Cabinet or a minister acting under the Cabinet's general authority.